japila-books/spark-structured-streaming-internals/docs/datasources/file/FileStreamSource.md

 ### <span id="sourceArchiveDir"> sourceArchiveDir

 Archive directory to move completed files to (for [cleanSource](#cleanSource) set to `archive`)

+## SupportsAdmissionControl

+`FileStreamSource` is a [SupportsAdmissionControl](../../SupportsAdmissionControl.md) and controls the rate of data ingested.

 ## <span id="sourceCleaner"> FileStreamSourceCleaner